 Bridging Visas and Applications for Protection visas

 Any migration agent with an ounce of experience will tell you, false protection visa applications happen.
-I can personally attest to this, having encountered such applicants in both my professional and personal life.
 Even a cursory glance of past tribunal matters reveals migration agents advising clients to lodge fraudulent protection visas as an easy way to net a couple years work rights.
 (See, eg, Gao and Migration Agents Registration Authority (Migration) AATA 258 (21 February 2020))

 What is the Harm?